 GeneCards Summary for CYP3A5 Gene

 CYP3A5 (Cytochrome P450 Family 3 Subfamily A Member 5) is a Protein Coding gene.
-Diseases associated with CYP3A5 include Hypertension, Essential and Clopidogrel Resistance.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Platelet Aggregation Inhibitor Pathway, Pharmacodynamics.
+Diseases associated with CYP3A5 include Hypertension, Essential and Multiple Chemical Sensitivity.
+Among its related pathways are Irinotecan Pathway, Pharmacokinetics and Drug metabolism - cytochrome P450.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and heme binding.
 An important paralog of this gene is CYP3A4.

 UniProtKB/Swiss-Prot Summary for CYP3A5 Gene